Diary of Merer: Papyrus Jarf A and B

 The most intact papyri describe several months of work with the transportation of limestone from quarries Tura North and Tura South to Giza in the 27th year of the reign of pharaoh Khufu.
 Though the diary does not specify where the stones were to be used or for what purpose, given the diary may date to what is widely considered the very end of Khufu's reign, Tallet believes they were most likely for cladding the outside of the Great Pyramid.
 About every ten days, two or three round trips were done, shipping perhaps 30 blocks of 2–3 tonnes each, amounting to 200 blocks per month.
-About forty boatmen worked under him.
+About forty boatmen worked under Merer.
 The period covered in the papyri extends from July to November.

 The entries in the logbooks are all arranged along the same line.
 At the top there is a heading naming the month and the season.
 Under that there is a horizontal line listing the days of the months.
 Under the entries for the days, there are always two vertical columns describing what happened on these days (Section B II): [Day 1] The director of 6 Idjeru casts for Heliopolis in a transport boat to bring us food from Heliopolis while the elite is in Tura, Day 2 Inspector Merer spends the day with his troop hauling stones in Tura North; spending the night at Tura North.

 The diary also mentions the original name of the Great Pyramid: Akhet-Khufu, meaning "Horizon of Khufu".

 In addition to Merer, a few other people are mentioned in the fragments.
 The most important is Ankhhaf (half-brother of Pharaoh Khufu), known from other sources, who is believed to have been a prince and vizier under Khufu and/or Khafre.
 In the papyri he is called a nobleman (Iry-pat) and overseer of Ra-shi-Khufu.
 The latter place was the harbour at Giza where Tallet believes the casing stones were transported.